polyphene/docs.holium.org/docs/get-started/connect-objects.md

 We will start by connecting our **data sources** to the **transformation**.

-To connect objects in our pipeline the CLi has a dedicated sub-command `holium connection create`.
+To connect objects in our pipeline, the CLI has a dedicated sub-command `holium connection create`.

-Let's create our first connexions, one to send avocado sales data to our **transformation** and one to send year choice to the **transformation**:
+Let's create our first connections, one to send avocado sales data to our **transformation** and one to send year choice to the **transformation**:

 ```shell